Skip to main content

 2.3 Why cf.tls_client_auth.cert_verified Requires Hostname Registration

-This field is only populated when two conditions are true: the request includes a client certificate, AND mTLS has been enabled for that hostname in SSL/TLS > Client Certificates (Step 1.1).
+This field is only populated when two conditions are true: the request includes a client certificate, and mTLS has been enabled for that hostname in SSL/TLS > Client Certificates (Step 1.1).
 If you skipped the hostname registration step, the field always evaluates to false.
 Every request falls through to Rule 2 and gets blocked, including ones from legitimate cert holders.

 3.1 Create an Access Application

-1. Click Add an Application > Self-hosted
+2. Click Add an Application > Self-hosted

-2. Set the Application domain to the same subdomain: service.yourdomain.com
+3. Set the Application domain to the same subdomain: service.yourdomain.com

-3. Give the application a name
+4. Give the application a name

-4. Click Next
+5. Click Next

 3.2 Create an Access Policy